doctorfree/MusicPlayerPlus/README.md

 * A download of album cover art for every album in a music library
 * Conversion of all WAV format media in a music library to MP3 format media
 * An import of a music library to the Beets media library manager
+* A download of lyrics for all songs in the music library without lyrics
+* Analysis and retrieval of audio-based information for media matching a query
 * Any MPD client the user wishes to run
 * One of several asciimatics animations optionally accompanied by audio
 * A fuzzy listing and searching of the audio library using `fzf`